Sustainability

 Consistency with Task Force on Climate-related Financial Disclosures recommendations

 We recognise the need to develop and produce from the Shaikan Field in a way that minimises our impact on the local environment and addresses climate‑related risks and opportunities.
-GKP has taken significant steps in recent years to develop a sustainability strategy, with a focus on minimising the Company’s environmental footprint, while addressing climate-related risks and opportunities.
-2020 represented GKP’s first disclosure to address the TCFD recommendations and since then the Company has focused its efforts on enhancing its disclosures, with the climate-related financial disclosures in the 2022 annual report fully compliant with TCFD’s recommended disclosures.
+GKP has taken significant steps in recent years to develop a sustainability strategy while addressing climate-related risks and opportunities.
+2020 represented GKP’s first disclosure to address the TCFD recommendations and since then the Company has focused its efforts on enhancing its disclosures, with the climate-related financial disclosures in the 2025 annual report fully compliant with TCFD’s recommended disclosures.

 Protecting air quality